Gulf Petrochemical Industries Company

-GPIC is jointly owned by three major governmental institutions, namely, the National Oil and Gas Holding Company (NOGA Holding) from the Kingdom of Bahrain, SABIC Agri-nutrient Investments from the Kingdom of Saudi Arabia, and Petrochemical Industries Co.
+GPIC is jointly owned by three major governmental institutions, namely, Bapco energies from the Kingdom of Bahrain, SABIC Agri-nutrient Investments from the Kingdom of Saudi Arabia, and Petrochemical Industries Co.
 (PIC) from the State of Kuwait.

-Established with a paid-up capital of $160 million, the Company employs 444 people of whom 92% are Bahrainis.
+Established with a paid-up capital of $160 million, the Company employs 420 people of whom 92% are Bahrainis.

 Its operations that involve natural gas purchases, employment and training of Bahraini nationals, utilization of local contractors, power consumption and other financial and commercial operations inject around $270 million annually into the national economy.
 GPIC uses natural gas which is available locally, as a basis for the production of ammonia, urea and methanol, which are its sole products.